Q: How do I start a development project when outsourcing?

 Q: Can I get a dedicated team for my project?

-A: Yes, we call it the DMH (Dedicated Minimum Hours) contract.
+A: Yes, it is the DMH (Dedicated Minimum Hours) contract.
 With this contract, you can book dedicated resources who will focus solely on your project.

 Q: Is it possible that we hire you to develop the back-end and outsource the front-end design to another agency?